 Movers and Shakers in Ultrasound - Associate Professor David Canty

-Associate Professor David Canty MBBS, PhD, FANZCA, PGDipEcho is the Director of Ultrasound Simulation and a Senior Lecturer, University of Melbourne.
+David Canty MBBS, PhD, FANZCA, PGDipEcho is the Director of Ultrasound Simulation and a Senior Lecturer, University of Melbourne and Associate Professor at Monash University.
 He also works as a Consultant Anaesthetist, working a mixture of cardiac and non-cardiac surgery, in both public and private healthcare.

 Please describe your career in ultrasound